 Karen Schafer, Regional Manager, Simulation Strategy, Clinical Education

 Dr. Shannon Chestnut, Medical Director, Simulation

-Michelle Connell, Simulation Educator
+Michelle Connell, Regional Clinical Educator

 Simulation is an interactive learning and practice technique to replace or amplify real experiences with guided experiences.
 Emergency situations, and general patient care scenarios can be simulated using a blend of high to low tech equipment including manikins.